 In this blog article we address some common questions from amixon® interested parties about the advantages of our innovative complete emptying and the wear factor of mixing plants.
 If you do not find the answer to your potential questions in this article, please contact us personally.
 We look forward to you!

-They float through the mix and are of no significance during mixing.
-Only when the filling level drops do they tilt and clear the mix residues into the discharge outlet.
-ComDisc® tools work similarly to windscreen wipers.
-But they normally only touch the bottom of the mixer when the discharge is advanced.
+are located on the back of the lower mixer arm.
+They float through the mixing material and have no significance during mixing.
+Only when the fill level drops do they tilt and clear the mix residues into the discharge nozzle.
+ComDisc® tools work in a similar way to windscreen wipers.
+They normally only touch the bottom of the mixer when the discharge is advanced.